raymayo/qr-logging-system/README.md

-# QR Identification System
+# QR Logging System

-The **QR Identification System** is a web application that allows students to log their entry and exit from a facility using QR codes.
+The **QR Logging System** is a web application that allows students to log their entry and exit from a facility using QR codes.
 The system is designed to streamline the logging process and keep track of student activity in real-time.

 ## Features